Quick guide to transom mounted transducer set up [less detailed version]

 |---|---|

-| ✅ Do this | Position the transducer between strakes, on the flat section of the hull |
+| ✅ Do this | Position the transducer between strakes, on the flat section of the hull.
+Best to view over the back of the boat when underway to look for cleanest water. |

-| 💡 Why | Strakes tear up the water surface — a transducer sitting in that aerated stream cannot produce a clean image |
+| 💡 Why | Strakes tear up the water surface — a transducer sitting in that aerated stream generally will not produce a clean image |

 | ⚠️ Watch out for | Inlets, outlets, and thru-hull fittings upstream and inline — even a slight protrusion creates a turbulence trail |